 Just so you’ll know what to look for, here’s a screenshot of the fake text message:

-Bottom line: Apple will never send you a text message telling you that you need to “confirm” your account.
+Bottom line: Apple will never send you a text message telling you that you need to “confirm” your Apple ID.

 If you receive this malicious text message, DO NOT click the link in the message.
 Simply delete the message and forget about it.